AdBol05/astropi/README.md

 (should be included in raspbian OS)

 # Particle_detection
 Detecting particles using raspberry pi HQ camera.
+Deleting empty images and saving only images with a particle detected.

 Required libraries: csv, sense_hat, pathlib, datetime, time, picamera, orbit, skyfield.api (should be included in raspbian OS)